 Gum Root Park - Take a walk on the wild side in this 372 acre park located at 7300 NE 27th Avenue.
 There's no bus service to this location but there is plenty of parking.
 The trails here lead hikers through almost every type of terrain in our neck of the woods.
 There's a blackwater pond, floodplain swamp, xeric hammock, baygall, pasture and pine flatwoods to explore.
 And if that's not enough, this park borders hundreds of acres of Florida conservation land.
 Naturally its a great place for birding and day hiking.
 Pack a lunch 'cause there's lots to see!

-Hogtown Creek Headwaters - The Hogtown Creek Headwaters Nature Park is getting a facelift!
+Hogtown Creek Headwaters - The Hogtown Creek Headwaters Nature Park will soon be getting a facelift!
+Other improvements that will begin in 2015 and will include a nature trail, playground, pavilion, and a tennis/volleyball court.
 Please be aware that the park will be closed to visitors during construction and signage will be posted to this effect.
-Improvements to the park will begin construction in early March through early June.
-This first phase of new construction will include utilities, a driveway, sidewalks, parking lot, restroom, emergency phone, exterior house repairs, stormwater pond, landscaping, and earthen trails.
-Other improvements that will be phased when funding becomes available will include a playground, pavilion, and tennis/volleyball court.
-If you have any questions about this project, please call Stefanie Nagid, Program Coordinator, at 352-393-8425.
+If you have any questions about this project, please call Linda Demetropoloulos, Nature Operations Manager, at 352-393-8445.
 Thank you for your patience and we are sure you will enjoy the improvements!

 San Felasco Park - Located at 6400 NW 43rd Way, this park has 194 acres to explore.
 There's no bus service but there's plenty of parking.
 Management of San Felasco was recently transferred to the city from Alachua County.
 This park has a playground, multiple grills, and picnic shelters plus trails and boardwalks that take you into the flat woods and cypress swamps northwest of Gainesville.
 Across the road lies the southern piece of the greater San Felasco area that offers miles of trails that pass ancient sinks and meander through various types of forests.
 Bring the family, bring the dog, bring your picnic ... you're gonna have a great time!